 ~Written several years ago when the children were small.~

-Do you know how tired I am of hearing people declare that we are “so lucky to have gotten such good kids”?
+Do you know how often people tell us that we are “so lucky to have gotten such good kids”?
 As if we haven’t spent the better part of our adult life pouring our entire being into our children.
 As if the countless hours we’ve spent praying over them and monitoring the details of their life; reading them Scripture and helping them to apply it to their lives, having had them hear it, read it, memorize it, see the need of it and teaching them to love it.
 As if the difficult times of disciplining them in love and with concern for their present, as well as their future well being, meant nothing in the development of these children.
 As if the choice to be their tutor and to make the sacrifices necessary for this arrangement had nothing to do with their emotional, physical, spiritual, as well as their social vitality!

 The reason you see the results in our children that you do is because we have not delegated the privilege of raising these children to anyone else.
 God has given these children to us.
 We conceived them, we gave birth to them, and we are the ideal candidates to love and nurture them in the way that is the best for them.
 God is not mocked; what you sow you will reap.
 The reason the fruit of our labors is beginning to show itself so sweet is because God’s commandments have been our constant guide; His standard is what we have tried to uphold in our home; and His mercy is what we have sought after and begged for daily as we have consulted Him and asked for His wisdom in dealing with our children.